Skip to main content

 Engine calls your URL

-When Claude triggers a function, the engine makes an HTTP POST to your webhook with the parameters.
+When the agent triggers a function, the engine makes an HTTP request to your URL with a JSON body containing the call context, what the agent extracted, and 14 dynamic variables.

 4